ethereum-optimism/community-hub/src/docs/how-optimism-works/README.md

 Optimism uses this functionality to allow users to withdraw ERC20 tokens back to Ethereum.
 When a user wishes to withdraw assets, the [`L2StandardBridge`](https://optimistic.etherscan.io/address/0x4200000000000000000000000000000000000010) contract will burn the assets on Optimism and send a message to the [`L1StandardBridge`](https://etherscan.io/address/0x99C9fc46f92E8a1c0deC1b1747d010903E884bE1) contract to release the corresponding asset back to the user on Ethereum.

-### Fault proofs

-In Optimistic rollups state transitions are considered pending for a period of time, called the "challenge window" (currently set to 7 days).
-If a proposed state transition goes unchallenged, then it is considered final.
-This allows the system to enforce that only correct proposals are finalized, and the rest are rejected, so long as 1 honest verifier responds before the 7 days are up.

-When a state transition is challenged it can be invalidated through a "fault proof" ([formerly known as a 'fraud proof'](https://github.com/ethereum-optimism/optimistic-specs/discussions/53)) process.
-This process is currently undergoing major redevelopment and you can read about it in [Protocol specs](../protocol/README.md) section.

 <!-- ## Why Optimistic Rollups?